Is an accountant needed for a Self Assessment tax return?

 What forms to use

-The Self Assessment is made up of the main section and several supplementary pages.
+The Self Assessment is made up of the main section and several additional pages.

 The key forms that you may need will be: